Skip to main content

 Platon provides default PrometheusRules for all Probes that check:

-• Endpoint is responding
+• Endpoint is responding (probe failure)

-• SSL certificate is valid
+• SSL certificate validity and upcoming expiry

 For custom probe alerts, create your own PrometheusRule referencing probe metrics.